Vittorio Giannini: Life and work

-His partnership with poet Karl Flaster was a fruitful one.
+Giannini's partnership with poet Karl Flaster was a fruitful one.
 In addition to his work on The Scarlet Letter, Flaster was the librettist for several of Giannini's operas, including Lucedia and The Harvest.
-Also, Flaster collaborated with Giannini on many of his most successful art songs, including "Tell Me, Oh Blue Blue Sky"; many of these songs are now staples of vocal recitalists' repertoire.
+Flaster also provided the lyrics for dozens of Giannini's art songs, including several that have become staples of the song recital repertoire, most notably "Tell Me, Oh Blue Blue Sky," recorded by Mario Lanza, Leonard Warren, and others.

-Though it was initially his vocal and operatic works that earned him greatest renown, Giannini also composed seven symphonies (only the last five were numbered), concerti, and chamber music.
-During the last eight years of his life he composed five works for wind band and, ironically, today they are his most widely performed compositions.
-One of them, his Symphony No. 3 (1958) has become a staple of the band repertoire.
-Despite the wide range of his output, little of his music is in the active repertoire.
+His operas and songs brought Giannini his initial success during the 1930s and early 1940s.
+(Beauty and the Beast was commissioned by CBS in 1938--the first opera composed specifically for radio.)
+He then began to focus on instrumental works, many of a diverting nature.
+Some of these works show a fondness for infusing Baroque forms with a romantic warmth.
+During his last few years he revealed a more serious side to his creative personality, broadening his tonal language with greater harmonic dissonance and melodic chromaticism, in the service of greater expressive depth, all within a romantic aesthetic framework.
+Among those considered his greatest works are the vocal monodrama The Medead, Psalm 130 for double-bass or cello and orchestra, and his Symphony No. 5.
+In addition to his seven symphonies (of which only the last five were numbered), he composed 15 operas and several concerti, as well as music for chorus, solo piano, and chamber ensembles.
+During the last eight years of his life he composed five works for wind band and, ironically, they are his most widely performed compositions today.
+One, his Symphony No. 3 (1958), has become a staple of the band repertoire.
+Despite the wide range of his output, little of his other music is in the active repertoire.
 However, today a representative sample of all aspects of his work is available on recording.

 Giannini died in New York City on November 28, 1966, at the age of 63.